Vietnam.vn - Nền tảng quảng bá Việt Nam

 Category Threshold/Requirement

-Default acceleration 0–100 km/h Not less than 5 seconds
+Default acceleration: 0–100 km/h Not less than 5 seconds

-Video/Game Entertainment Off over 10 km/h
+Video/Game Entertainment Turn off above 10 km/h

 Draft status and market context